 Surprisingly, but not, these parents encouraged their son to immediately write an offer for the home that afternoon.
-The home had been open for showings less than 48 hours and I was surprised after seeing their actions.
+The home had been open for showings less than 48 hours and I was surprised after seeing their actions during the open house.
 But now I realized what they were doing while talking so loud in the open house.
-When the offer came in the agent working with this buyer said that the Buyer (and parents) had missed out on two other homes, having written too low on those two prior.
+When the offer came in, the agent working with this buyer said that the Buyer (and parents) had missed out on two other homes, having written too low on those two prior.
 Sure enough, their offer came in that night, low.
 WAY LOW.
 It was the equivalent of having an asking price of $180k and the offer was for $150k.
 Unheard of for a newly listed property.
 It was the first offer in and I dreaded the update to the Sellers, still out of town.

 Justice in the real estate world

-After all the effort the Sellers had put into improving the home that had seen their four children born, they felt empowered and appreciative that I would do stick up for them in such a way.
+After all the effort the Sellers had put into improving the home that had seen their children born, they felt empowered and appreciative that I would stick up for them in such a way.
 It was a recognition of their own feelings and care for the home over the years they had worked on improving it.

 The home sold to the 2nd Buyers with small repairs done as a result of the home inspection, and one of the repairs was not even the home, but to the ice-maker in the fridge.